Anvit28/Data-Mining-Assignment-2/Assignment-2-Problem-3.md

 To resolve this problem, I formed training set with 6000 data points with zero children, and 3000 data points with one children.
 So the training set has two-thirds of the data points with zero children, and one-third of the data points with at least one children.
-The test data i comprised of 2000 data points with zero children, and 650 data points with one children.
+The test data is comprised of 2000 data points with zero children, and 650 data points with one children.

 Now we start with creating the models.